KillerJmc/run-utils/README.md

 ## Usage

 1. Clone this repository to anywhere on the disk you like.
-2. Double click `Install.cmd` to install this software.
+2. Execute `Install.ps1` to install this software.
 3. Now you can start .c, .cpp, .java, .groovy, .lua, .py files by double-click!